"Let the fresh air in and keep the pests out!"

 Are inspectors telling you to keep the birds out?

-- Deter reentrance of birds by securing all access points including loading dock doors, windows, air inlets, louvers, crevices and roof openings.
-This is a green and humane way for bird control.
+- Deter reentrance of birds.
+Secure all access points including loading dock doors, windows, air inlets, louvers, crevices and roof openings.
+This is a green and humane way to provide bird control.
 Keep them out of your facility from the start with an effective bird barrier system.